jeswr/blog/posts/disambiguating-data-wallets.md

 -----END RSA PUBLIC KEY-----
 ```

-What is special about the letters and numbers in these two files, is that a [special mathematical function](https://cryptobook.nakov.com/digital-signatures/rsa-signatures) can be used to combine the private key and the hash to generate a *signature* like this one:
+What is special about the letters and numbers in these two files, is that a [mathematical function](https://cryptobook.nakov.com/digital-signatures/rsa-signatures) can be used to combine the private key and the hash to generate a *signature* like this one:

 ```
 z58DAdFfa9SkqZMVPxAQp...jQCrfFPP2oumHKtz